Threatened Texas Art Walk

 This fall, St. Mark’s (2128 Barton Hills Drive) is generously sponsoring my Threatened Texas Art Walk and inviting you to hike some of their beautiful trails and learn about 15 of Texas’ rarest species.
 Along the trail you will find 15 QR code activated endangered and threatened species artworks installed.

-Yes, you can learn about about the Barton Springs Salamander and the Austin Bind Salamander and yes, you can walk to to their habitat at Barton Springs Pool from there, and yes I’ve done it!.
+Learn about about the Barton Springs Salamander and the Austin Bind Salamander and if you are ambitions, walk to to their habitat at Barton Springs Pool from there.
+I’ve done it!

 Directions to the Threatened Texas Art Walk:

-• At the intersection of Barton Skyway and Barton Hills Drive.
+- At the intersection of Barton Skyway and Barton Hills Drive.
+2128 Barton Hills Drive, Austin, TX 78704

 CHECK OUT JULIET'S THREATENED TEXAS SERIES